polkatax-project/polkatax/README.md

 # PolkaTax

-PolkaTax is a tool to show and export
+PolkaTax is a tool to show and export:

-- accumulated staking rewards
+- Staking rewards
-- transfers
+- Transfers
-- trades
+- Trades

-PolkaTax supports multiple substrate chains, Ethereum chains (L1 and L2s) and fiat currencies.
+PolkaTax supports multiple Substrate chains but does not analyze EVM transactions.

-Data can be shown as graph and table and can be exported in CSV and JSON format.
+Data can be displayed as graphs and tables and can be exported in CSV and JSON formats.

-This project does NOT offer a one-click solution to taxation of crypto currencies.
+This project does **not** offer a one-click solution for cryptocurrency taxation.
-Rather, the user is encouraged to export the data to CSV for further processing.
+Rather, users are encouraged to export the data to CSV for further processing.

-Note: At this time, only staking rewards export is supported.

 ## Install the dependencies

-The project is split into a server and a client folder
+The project is split into a `server` and a `client` folder:

 ```bash
 npm install